bibermann/biberconf/README.md

 The script fetches the latest changes, installs them and rebases your `custom` branch.

+Do not fear to run this command, it is able to handle common problems or conflicts - even a rewritten git history of the remote branch.

 ```bash
 cd ~/.biberconf
 ./install_or_update.sh
 ```

 ## Deinstallation

+Uninstalls all integrations and restores the configuration files under `user-backup/`.

 ```bash
 cd ~/.biberconf